KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 # 🔴 The Lists 🔴

-Blocklists that are merged together for more protection, deduplicated, then converted into adblock syntax • hosts syntax • domain-only syntax • dnsmasq syntax
+Blocklists that are merged together for more protection, deduplicated, then converted into
+- AdBlock Syntax

+- Hosts Syntax

+- Domain-Only Syntax

+- DNSMasq Syntax

 > [!IMPORTANT]
 > The lists are built to be used with